-

 Outlive – Peter Attia

-Date Read: September 06, 2023.
+Date Read: September 05, 2023.
 Rating: 9 / 10I learnt so much from this book.
 It's a great (and long) read on how to improve your overall health span – an objective that Peter lays out for Medicine 3.0.
-I took away lot of fundamental knowledge on improving my health from this book and more importantly to not lose track of also caring for emotional health.
+I took away lot of fundamental knowledge on improving my health from this book and loved the sections at the end emphasizing care for emotional health.

 -